mongodb/docs-app-services/docs-release-notes.md

 # Release Notes

-- Update external changelog with release notes for Atlas Events, updated Function Editor, Collections in Mixed, and more.
+- Update external changelog with release notes for the updated Function Editor, Collections in Mixed, and more.

 # June 7, 2024